asmeta/mdbook2/src/01-structure-of-an-asm.md

 ]
 [ export id1,...,ide ]  or   [ export * ]
 ```
-</br> -*m1,...,mk* are the names of the imported modules</br> - idi1,...,idihi are names for domains, functions and rules which are imported from module mi (if they are omitted all the content of the export clause of mi is imported);</br>- id1,...,ide are names for domains, functions and rules which can be exported from the ASM. **export*** denotes that all functions and rules of the ASM can be exported;
+* *m1,...,mk* are the names of the imported modules</br>
+* *idi1,...,idihi* are names for domains, functions and rules which are imported from module mi (if they are omitted all the content of the export clause of mi is imported);
+* id1,...,ide are names for domains, functions and rules which can be exported from the ASM.

+  **export*** denotes that all functions and rules of the ASM can be exported;

  ### SIGNATURE
 <span style="color: red;">`signature:`</span> </br> [ dom_decl1 ... dom_decln ] </br> [ fun_decl1 ... fun_declm ]